What’s the best clarinet for a beginning student and how to buy or rent a student clarinet? Learn more here.

 The technique used to play the clarinet is also very similar to the saxophone and the flute, which is why many players are able to switch (or, as musicians say, “double” or “triple”) between these instruments.
 Often young players will learn on the clarinet first, and then add or switch to the saxophone or flute to broaden their musical experience and opportunities.

 The clarinet can be a fun instrument to play, and gives a student an opportunity to perform with many types of musical ensembles.
 To keep music making fun, make sure that the instrument is in proper adjustment, and that you have all of the proper equipment as indicated earlier in this article.
 Listen to music that features the clarinet, and try to learn songs that you would like to play.
 There is a lot of satisfaction gained from performing with a school band, and this is a great place to start.
 Enjoy your learning experience.

-Rick Kessel, author of “How to Buy a Clarinet,” is a clarinetist and a graduate of the Indiana University School of Music.
+Rick Kessel, author of “How to Buy or Rent a Student Clarinet,” is a clarinetist and a graduate of the Indiana University School of Music.
 Contributing to the preparation of this article were Larry Linkin, clarinetist and president/ CEO of the National Association of Music Merchants (NAMM), and Bernard Portnoy, former clarinetist of the Philadelphia Orchestra and professor of clarinet at Indiana University.
 Reprinted with permission of School Band and Orchestra magazinePlease visit them at www.sbomagazine.